Schiiss/blog/_posts/2024-04-19-guiding-genai-bots-with-semantic-router.md

 Breaking it down, semantic router was able to determine the input "Hello there" should be sent to the small talk route and "What products do you have?" should be sent to the product route.

 If we were to contrast this with an approach using ReAct, the act of selecting the right tool for the job would be purely left up to the agent to decide.
 Where I think something like Semantic Router could be leveraged is creating well defined routes for your expected inputs, and have some if/else logic to execute respective logic depending on what route is selected.
-For instance, take the below PseudoCode as an example to articulate the if/else logic I mentioned
+For instance, take the below PseudoCode as an example to articulate the if/else logic I mentioned:

 ```python
 def semantic_layer(query: str):